The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 To qualify for a 24-month STEM OPT extension, an F-1 student must:

-- Have completed a degree in an eligible STEM field from a SEVP certified U.S. school.
+- Have completed a degree in an eligible STEM field from an SEVP certified U.S. school.

 - Currently in and have maintained lawful F-1 status during the standard period of Post-Completion OPT, which includes not accruing over 90 days of unemployment.

 - Work with the employer to complete a formal training agreement (I-983) and learning objectives to show the direct relation to your STEM degree.

 For detailed information about STEM OPT, visit SEVP’s Study in the States' STEM OPT Help Hub.